 The unit combines the themes fashion and communication: these two areas have always worked in pair to convey a style, a brand or a single product.
 The course is aimed at providing students with a clear perspective about the fashion industry peculiarities, with reference to trade communication management.
 It is made up of two parts.
 A first part aims at exploring, together with the students and through the study of case histories and their topics, the reasons and the effects of the communication strategies used in today fashion system, with specific reference to trade communication tools and strategies.
 A second part aimed to explore typical visual tools and artifacts used to communicate collections and products to trades and buyers.

-Through careful study of the newer society scenarios, the Round Table project will be a breeding ground for creativity, with which the complex work of research and development of the data collected gives rise to a real "concept".
+Through careful study of the newer society scenarios, the Brand & Product Management project will be a breeding ground for creativity, with which the complex work of research and development of the data collected gives rise to a real "concept".
 So the advanced-design skills occur through the different trends study, the cultures and the ways of life, in order to obtain, according to these confrontations, new ideas and creativity for the future.
-The Round Table project develops a different approach to the product-culture as an investigative tool design, through marketing-design and its various interpretations, but also through the construction of specific mood and concept closely with the current "brand design-oriented" trends.
+The Brand & Product Management project develops a different approach to the product-culture as an investigative tool design, through marketing-design and its various interpretations, but also through the construction of specific mood and concept closely with the current "brand design-oriented" trends.

 Courses include lectures, exercise sessions and final exams.

 The module will consist of a series of seminars in order to provide a broad vision of social and cultural evolution of fashion, with several important interdisciplinary studies on the major Italian brands.
 Particular attention will also be devoted to some significant contemporary phenomena such as the spread of global trends, the hybridization of styles, the emergence of new forms of production and sustainable consumption patterns, the success of new communication methods related to new media .